 I’m sure I’m not the only parent who feels this way, and believe it or not, there are some tools out there to give us a hand when we’re having a tough time.
 One that I tried out recently is Mightier™.
-Mightier is a biofeedback games app and coaching program that teaches emotional self-regulation and the behaviors associated with it.
+Mightier is a biofeedback game app and coaching program that teaches emotional self-regulation and the behaviors associated with it.
 Developed through research by Dr. Jason Kahn, Mightier’s biofeedback games provide an engaging way to incorporate routine practice of emotional management skills.
 Check out my Mightier review below:

 Designed for ages 6-14, the Mightier app is available for both iPhone and Android devices (Their website suggests using a tablet, however, I was able to run the program on my Android One OS phone without any difficulties.).
-The app pairs with a Bluetooth-enabled heart rate monitor that your child wears on their arm or wrist.
+The app pairs with a Bluetooth-enabled Mighty Band heart rate monitor that your child wears on their arm or wrist.
 The monitor is the “heart” of the program, as it is what responds to your child and adjusts the game.
-It’s slim, small, and comes with two sizes of soft, adjustable bands with hook-and-loop fasteners.
+The Mightier band is slim, small, and comes with two sizes of soft, adjustable bands with hook-and-loop fasteners.

 Dr. Dragon to the rescue!